cartland/instant-runoff/README.md

 Find the live form under Form -> Got to live form.

 9\.
-After voting is complete run script.
+Run script after voting is complete.

 On the top bar click "Select function" and click "run_instant_runoff".
 Click the play arrow pointing to the right.